mdalikazi/MusicPreview/README.md

 ### Summary ###

 * __What was my apporach?__
     - Architecture
     I chose to go with the latest MVVM architecture for this project.
 There are a lot of advantages of using this architecture like `ViewModel` survives orientation changes out of the box, the architecture follows SOLID principles and splits reponsibilites to many smaller, maintainable components.
 I prefer this architecture to MVP.
 Also, this is the future of Android.
     - UI
-    I added some animations to make the UI more appealing.
+    I added a custom `SnapHelper` that will snap a full item view to the top when the user scrolls.
+This helps keep a neat look and experience.
+I also added some animations to make the UI more appealing.
 The API was quite simple so for the given data, I think I used a lot of it.
     - Android Jetpack
     I wanted to add Room as a database, but later decided that it would be overkill for this project.
 The API is always getting updated, so it makes sense to fetch API frequently.
 In real project, I would use `WorkManager` to schedule API calls in the background to fetch new data and update my database.

 * __What libraries did I use and why?__